On an Arnold's Conjecture Concerning the Space of Hyperbolic Homogeneous Polynomials: Results and Proofs

-The third step is to construct, for each odd number $D$, $\frac{D-1}{2}$ hyperbolic polynomials $f$ of degree $D$ with the property that their hyperbolic curves $\gamma_f$ have different indexes.
-Therefore, in according to the first step, each hyperbolic polynomial will be in a different connected component of $Hyp(D)$; and by the second step, $Hyp(D)$ will have exactly $\frac{D-1}{2}$ connected components.
-Carrying out an analogous reasoning for each even number $D$, we construct $\frac{D}{2}$ hyperbolic polynomials of degree $D$ such that their hyperbolic curves have different indexes.
+The third step is to construct, for each odd number $D$, $\frac{D-1}{2}$ hyperbolic polynomials $f$ of degree $D$ with the property that their hyperbolic curves $\gamma_f$ have different indices.
+Therefore, according to the first step, these hyperbolic polynomials will be in different connected components of $Hyp(D)$; and by the second step, $Hyp(D)$ will have exactly $\frac{D-1}{2}$ connected components.
+Carrying out an analogous reasoning for each even number $D$, we construct $\frac{D}{2}$ hyperbolic polynomials of degree $D$ such that their hyperbolic curves have different indices.

 In order to be more general, we decided to isolate the results, developed at each step, from their original context. \end{proof}

 {\bf First step.} \begin{definition} {\rm Let $\gamma : [0,2\pi] \rightarrow \mathcal{Q}$ be a continuous curve from the interval $[0,2\pi]$ into the three-dimensional space of real quadratic forms on the plane $\mathcal{Q} = \{ a\psi^2 + 2 b\psi \eta + c\eta^2 : a,b,c \in \R\}$.
 We say that} $\gamma$ is hyperbolic if for each $\varphi \in [0, 2\pi]$ {\rm the quadratic form $\gamma (\varphi)$ has the signature (+,$-$), that is, if } \end{definition}